Epilepsy And Seizures In Your Dog And Cat

 What Dogs And Cats Are Most Likely To Become Epileptic?

 Epilepsy effects specific dog and cat blood-lines (extended families) within a breed more frequently than others. (read here) So veterinarians believe that idiopathic epilepsy (the kind that is usually relatively stable from month to month and year to year) is most often a genetically-transmitted or inherited disease. ( read here ) Usually, a parent or a close relative of your pet also had epilepsy.
 In young adult dogs, the majority of epilepsy cases are of that non-progressive, inherited form.
 The underlying genetic causes of idiopathic epilepsy in cats are less known because epilepsy in cats is less common and less studied.
+Your dog is considerably less likely to have idiopathic epilepsy as the underlying cause of its seizures if the first episode occurs after the age of five or six years.
+For reasons unknown, Australian shepherds, border collies, huskies, German shepherds and leonbergers appear to respond less to the common anti-seizure medications than other breeds.

 In cats that experience seizures, only about a third to a quarter of the cases are the non-progressive, idiopathic form.
 In cats, brain inflammations (encephalitis), as yet unexplained degenerative changes in the cat’s hippocampal portion of the brain , exposure to toxic substances, flea and tick control products, traumatic brain injuries, abnormal body metabolism, brain tumors and feline infectious peritonitis / FIP which I mentioned earlier account for most of the rest. (see more on causes of seizures in cats farther down in this article) Your cat is more likely to be among the fortunate quarter or third that do have idiopathic epilepsy if it is less than 3.5 years of age when the problem first begins and is negative for feline immunodeficiency virus , Feline leukemia , and behaves perfectly normal between seizures.